goncalo-oliveira/channels/README.md

     a2 --> h2[/Handler/]
 ```

 For data going through the channel output, only *adapters* are applicable.
-Whatever comes out from the pipeline is delivered to an internal handler that writes the data to the channel's underlying socket.
+Whatever comes out from the pipeline is delivered to a built-in handler that writes the data to the channel's underlying transport.

 ```mermaid
 graph LR;